Mitma

 This policy moved entire communities hundreds of kilometers to create enclaves of settlers called mitmaqkuna.
 This policy was used over a long period of time in all border regions of the empire.

 Modern anthropological and linguistic studies suggest that about a quarter to a third of the population of the empire was resettled and is probably the largest single element of the Inca domination.

-The strategic and political use of this policy might have also been related to transhumancy, when large herds of llamas, alpacas and vicuñas were managed by the state.
+The strategic and political use of this policy might have also been related to transhumance, when large herds of llamas, alpacas and vicuñas were managed by the state.
 The element of political stability is obvious as the new settlements depended on the Incas for defense, supplies and governance.

+Etymology

+The Spanish word mitimae is derived from the Quechua word mitamaq, meaning settler or newcomer.
+A mitimae, plural mitimaes, is a person whose group was resettled by the Inca for political reasons from their original area.